-Globally, the world uses around 250-300 billion single-use and disposable coffee cups every year4.
-Out of all of these, billions also end up as trash and waste.
-Disposed of coffee cups cause environmental pollution when they end up in landfills.
+Globally, the world uses around 250-300 billion single-use and disposable coffee cups yearly4; out of all of these, billions also end up as trash and waste.
+Disposed coffee cups cause environmental pollution when they end up in landfills.

 In the US alone, the population discards 50 billion paper cups yearly1.
 The UK throws away around 2.5 billion coffee cups every year3.
-Out of these billions of cups, only 0.25% are recycled in the UK.
+Of these billions of cups, only 0.25% are recycled in the UK.

 Although many people view these cups as purely of paper construction, they often come with plastic coatings.
 This lining with polyethylene helps to provide a moisture barrier in the cup.
 The goal is to prevent soaking by making the cup waterproof.

-Due to the presence of plastics, these paper or carton cups become a more significant environmental challenge.
-Recycling becomes a major challenge leading to billions of these coffee cups ending up in landfills.
-Sometimes coffee shops are not completely transparent with customers about the materials they use to make these cups.
-This can confuse customers when it comes to disposing of their coffee cups in recycling bins.
+Due to the presence of plastics, these paper or carton cups become a more significant recycling challenge, and billions of these coffee cups end up in landfills.
+Furthermore, sometimes coffee shops are not completely transparent with customers about the materials they use to make these cups.
+This can confuse customers when disposing of their coffee cups in recycling bins.

-The beginning stages of coffee cup production is the acquisition of raw materials from trees.
-It involves a range of resource-intensive processes that first of all result in cutting down trees.
+The beginning stage of producing to-go coffee cups is acquiring raw materials from trees.
+It involves a range of resource-intensive processes that result in cutting down trees.
 Our disposable coffee cups require the felling of millions of trees globally every year.

 Of course, deforestation results when we fell trees from unsustainable forests.
-Deforestation on its own contributes to the climate crisis simply as we have less of nature’s fantastic carbon-capturing beautiful trees.
+Deforestation contributes to the climate crisis simply as we have fewer of nature's fantastic carbon-capturing beautiful trees.

-As we run through various activities that contribute to the production of single-use coffee cups, you’ll begin to see why a travel mug or reusable coffee cup should always be on standby.
-You’ll be protecting natural resources, reducing greenhouse gas emissions, and contributing to saving energy.
+As we run through various activities contributing to the production of single-use coffee cups, you'll begin to see why a travel mug or reusable coffee cup should always be on standby.
+You'll be protecting natural resources, reducing greenhouse gas emissions, and contributing to saving energy.

 After cutting trees down for use, workers transport them to a debarking facility and then usually to another facility to acquire tree chips.
-To convert these chips to a pulp, they use a range of chemicals.
+They use a range of chemicals to convert these chips to pulp.
 In the manufacturing facilities for the coffee cups, they incorporate plastic linings to make the coffee cups moisture-absorbent.

 The various processes are not only resource-intensive but also energy-intensive.
-As a result, the energy that brands require to produce billions of coffee cups each year leads to greenhouse gas emissions.
+As a result, the energy brands require to produce billions of coffee cups yearly leads to greenhouse gas emissions.
 This causes global warming and contributes to the climate crisis.
-The world will notice a difference through collective action that involves saying ‘no’ to single-use and ‘yes’ to reusable coffee mugs and cups.
+The world will notice a difference through collective action that involves saying 'no' to single-use and 'yes' to reusable coffee mugs and cups.

 After the intensive production of coffee cups, the environmental impact continues with the use and disposal.
 As much as some brands tag their products as recyclable, the process of recycling paper coffee cups can be tasking.
 Due to the plastic components, it is risky to assume you can recycle all coffee cup products with other papers.
 Since only a tiny amount of coffee cups are recycled, the rest, in billions, end up as refuse.

 Also, reusable coffee cups come in various colors, sizes, and materials that you can choose from.
-Whether it’s for hot coffee or iced coffee, reusable coffee cups provide you with the feature of keeping your drinks hot or cold.
+Whether for hot coffee or iced coffee, reusable coffee cups provide the feature of keeping your drinks hot or cold.
 Afraid of spills?
 Many of them also come with a locking feature.
 So, you can enjoy your morning coffee while being eco-conscious.
-When you’re traveling, you can also have an on-the-go travel tumbler or mug.
-It’s time to ditch paper and plastic and embrace eco-friendly alternatives.
+You can also have an on-the-go travel tumbler or mug when you're traveling.
+It's time to ditch paper and plastic and embrace eco-friendly alternatives.